Aviah/django-selenium-page-objects/README.md

 	exp_page.expenses[1].approve()

-## Full Example
+### Context
-Page objects testing is better understood with an example, so please review the [Example Project](), with a full testing with pages, elements, forms and data, of a complete project website.
+Page objects testing is better understood with real code, so after this README please review the [django-website](https://github.com/Aviah/django-website), a complete website with page objects testing: pages, elements, forms and data

 ## Automation is Not Everyting
 Finally, automation is important, and efficiant, but it can't replace the look and feel of a manual testing, of real work with the application.
 Only with manual testing you can find things that are not easily understood, confusing, unclear.